denizsafak/AutoSubSync/README.md

 - After installing the requirements, AutoSubSync will start automatically.

 ## `Useage`
-1) Drag and Drop: Drag and drop subtitle and video files onto the interface.
+1) Drag and Drop: Drag and drop subtitle and video/reference subtitle files onto the interface.
 2) Browse: Alternatively, click on the interface to browse your system and select subtitle or video files.
 3) Easy Open: Before opening the program, you can also drag and drop the subtitle file on run.bat.
 The program starts with that file selected.
 4) Set Milliseconds: In manual tab, enter the number of milliseconds by which you want to shift the subtitles.